 Researchers have discovered that most adults with asthma who are sensitive to Aspirin also get mild to severe respiratory symptoms when drinking alcohol.

-Dr. Tanya Laidlaw, of the allergic disease research center at Boston’s Brigham and Women’s Hospital, explained that Aspirin Exacerbated Respiratory Disease, or AERD, is a condition that involves three things: asthma, nasal polyps and a sensitivity to Aspirin (and other non-steroidal anti-inflammatory drugs or NSAIDS).
+Dr. Tanya Laidlaw, of the allergic disease research center at Boston’s Brigham and Women’s Hospital, spoke about the condition Aspirin Exacerbated Respiratory Disease, or AERD, at the 2013 AAAAI conference.
+The condition involves three things: asthma, nasal polyps and a sensitivity to Aspirin (and other non-steroidal anti-inflammatory drugs or NSAIDS).
 AERD affects 10 to 20 percent of those with adult asthma.

 She says her research team has now found that “three-quarters of all AERD patients do have respiratory reactions when they drink alcohol.
 For many of them, it’s within several sips of a single glass.”